 It is a matter of public record that in this case the RSPCA had illegally entered a property, and illegally seized animals.
 The recent RSPCA television series Animal Squad – Undercover which appeared on , Channel 4 featured Chief Superintendent Donald Balfour, Head of the RSPCA Special Operations Unit.
 He was asked on camera by a police officer if he had any legal powers to do what he was proposing to do.
 His reply was “Officially no, but we do it all the time.”

 In the recent press release in which the Society announced that they would be withdrawing their staff from prosecutions under Sl Dangerous Dogs Act 1991, they described the five men concerned as “qualified as expert witnesses”.

-They are nothing of the sort, and this is yet another wilful misrepresentation of their legal position.
+They are nothing of the sort, and this is yet another willful misrepresentation of their legal position.
 The qualifying body for expert witnesses in this country is the British Academy of Experts.
-Only holders of full professional membership or fellowship in the practicing category of membership are "qualified" as expert witnesses.
+Only holders of full professional membership or fellowship in the practicing category of membership are “qualified” as expert witnesses.

 The law is that any expert may give expert evidence if they can satisfy the court as to their expertise, but there is a vast difference between that and Academy membership.
 None of the RSPCA Inspectors authorised by the Society are Academy Members or Fellows, not the least because the academy requires candidates to be educated to at least first degree level, to have chartered or equivalent status in their primary profession, and to be able to pass an extensive and demanding vetting procedure, covering professional conduct and competence.